opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

 ### EscalationGroupUser

-The primary table EscalationGroupUser is a relationship table that links OpCon users with [escalation]{.GeneralEscalatedNotification} groups for notifications.
+The primary table EscalationGroupUser is a relationship table that links OpCon users with escalation groups for notifications.

 +----------------+----------------+----------------+----------------+
 | Column Name    | Explanation    | Data Type      | Additional     |